 Why do I write?

-The biggest skill set that I have learnt is fixing the broken bones.
+The biggest skill set that I have learned is fixing the broken bones.
 I am an orthopedic surgeon.
-This field gives me recognition,earns my livelihood and has brought in the status and a life style that many people yearn for and would be content with.
+This field gives me recognition, earns my livelihood and has brought in the status and a lifestyle that many people yearn for and would be content with.

 Orthopedics is a branch of medicine that treats broken bones, deformities and painful joints and back.

-A branch that is concerned about mobility of the person.
+A branch that is concerned about the mobility of the person.

 Bringing mobility back or making it better is our primary concern and it does give you immense pleasure when the target is achieved, even partially.

 The life of a clinician surrounds his work.
-He is known by his work.
-Most of us strive to be known by our work.
+He is known for his work.
+Most of us strive to be known for our work.

 Every now and then there comes a yearning to go beyond the equilibrium.

 Skill learning and mastering has different phases.
 Once my senior in MBBS, Ashutosh had mentioned it.